 171. List the 5 Best Laptops for Battery Life

-The title’s self-explanatory for this blog post idea.
+The blog headline itself is pretty self-explanatory for this blog post idea.
 Remember to classify how you’re testing battery life (which activities you’re performing, what programs you’re using and such).
 If you’re quoting other sources who’ve done their own testing, make sure to talk about the tests they used and cite your sources.

 172. List the 5 Best Smartphones for Battery Life